Nomy Lamm: 2000s

 Lamm continued to publish zines, and she also gave theatrical college lectures on fat oppression, sometimes dressed in fairy wings and waving a magic wand.
 For this, Lamm was nominated for Ms. magazine's "Woman Of The Year" award.
 Lamm also toured as part of the spoken word performance troupe, Sister Spit, and wrote as a regular columnist for Punk Planet magazine.

+She played the character of Pipi in the 2002 film Group.

 From January 2004 until May 2005, Lamm co-hosted a monthly genderqueer open mike variety show called The Finger with Ana Jae.
 The show was held at a feminist sex toy store in Chicago, called Early to Bed, and it featured live poetry, improv, comedy, dance, storytelling, video exhibition, folk music, rock music, and performance art.
 The Finger was said to inspire local queer people to take artistic risks and express themselves freely.

 Lamm's music is featured in the 2006 documentary, Young, Jewish, and Left.
 An interview with her about the connections between punk rock and Judaism appear in the DVD extras.
 Lamm's most recent group musical venture is with the band Tricrotic with Marcus Rogers and Erin Daly.
 They have recorded one EP.